zhixingheyi-tian/OAP/oap-cache/oap/docs/User-Guide.md

 ### Index/Data cache separation

-OAP-Cache now supports different cache strategies for DRAM and DCPMM.
+Data Source Cache now supports different cache strategies for DRAM and DCPMM.
 To optimize the cache media utilization, you can enable cache separation of data and index with same or different cache media.
 When Sharing same media, data cache and index cache will use different fiber cache ratio.

 Here we list 4 different kinds of configs for index/cache separation, if you choose one of them, please add corresponding configs to `spark-defaults.conf`.
 1. DRAM(`offheap`) as cache media, `guava` strategy as index, and data cache back end.